vasylhupka/wone/src/pages/en.md

   - type: hero_section
     subtitle: >-
       If you work on the Internet, I invite you to get acquainted with a new foreign country service - Honeygain.
-This is a company that will not pay you for the exchange the internet traffic you use.
+This is a company that will pay you for the exchange the internet traffic you use.
 The application works on all devices Windows, Mac IOS та Android.
     actions: